flyaways/golang-lru/README.md

 * The `lru` package which implements a fixed-size.
 * Thread safe LRU cache.
 * Based on the cache in Groupcache.
-* easy to switch in LRU,Cache,TwoQueueCache and ARCCache.
+* Simple switching between LRU,Cache,TwoQueueCache and ARCCache.

 # Example